Like your personal privacy? We understand. We do, too.

 Opting Out of Cookies (and More)

 Cookies support many important functions here on the blog, including the advertising relationships that are keeping this blog (and others) sharing for free, but if you’re hardcore anti-cookie, there are a number of options available.
 These include customisation with individual third-parties, adjusting settings or cleansing the cookies in your browser, using private or incognito browsing, or using an opt-out or blocker service.
 Readers who do not wish to have cookies set should activate these settings prior to visiting our website.
-Be advised that opting out may affect your user experience on our website as some functions may not work correctly and/or appearance may be adversely affected.
+Be advised that opting out may affect your user experience as some functions may not work correctly and/or appearance may be adversely affected.

 Personal Data - Direct